 The square is 129 meters long by 94 meters wide, surrounded by three-story buildings with porches all along the plaza.
+Historically it's been a meeting place, and used for civil announcements and celebrations.
+It's filled with commemorative plaques, historic places and other symbols.

 During the fifteenth century, Plaza Mayor was called Plaza del Arrabal and then renamed Plaza de la Constitución, Plaza Real and Plaza de la República.
 After the end of the Spanish Civil War, the square was given the name of Plaza Mayor, which it still bears today.